Cut through the hype and hyperbole.

 Regarding the enthusiasm of Gates, New Lima wrote, "have no scientific basis; there were encouraging signs of progress on the vaccine and cure on some fronts in recent years - but the challenges that lie ahead should not be underestimated

 Then there is a lush and hyperbolic amount of messages from amfAR Foundation to raise funds for the fight against AIDS, for research on AIDS, which sends frequent emails signed by CEO Kevin Frost in which he characterizes non-profit organization for the countdown of the "cure", a self initiative as outlined devoted to "end unlocking the mysteries of HIV" or clearing the "final obstacles" that are still blocking a cure for HIV infection.

-A video very high concept, in terms of merchandising, amfAR in April states that the fight against HIV has the "final mile an epic journey" and that "the cure for all is close.
-The End of the Day is finally in sight.
+A video of amfAR's extremely high merchandising concept in April states that the fight against HIV has made it "the final mile of an epic journey," and that "healing for all is near.
+The end of the Journey is finally in sight.
 All we need to do is grab the torch and touch the finish line.
-"Only at the end of 1.000 words promotional text amfAR sets as the respective done pivot repeatedly stressed that the purpose of the foundation is to find" a cure for HIV broadly applicable to 2020 "to finally clarify that really aims to help establish the scientific foundations for a" cure. " AmfAR has released a press release announcing the cure in February 2014.
-Initiative that was never clarified.
+"Only at the end of the 1.000 words of the promotional text amfAR stands as the pivot of the respective achievement repeatedly stressed that the purpose of the foundation is to find" a cure for HIV broadly applicable up to 2020 "to finally clarify that it really aims to help lay the scientific foundations of a" cure. " AmfAR released a press release announcing the February 2014 cure.
+An initiative that has never been clarified.

 [A note from the editor: Who watched "Waiting for a Miracle," with Tom Hanks, the controversial work of Stephen King, one should remember the final sentence: "The last mile is the longest." (...)]